19hours/sg-statutes/Acts/Trade Marks Act.md

 (4) Any person who refuses to comply with any lawful demand made under this section may be arrested without warrant by the officer making the demand.

+[Copyright 1988 Ed., s.
+140P]

 ### Powers of authorised officers to enter certain premises

 98\.—(1) For the purpose of exercising the powers conferred by sections 94 to 97, an authorised officer may, without warrant, enter upon any islet, landing place, wharf, dock, railway or quay or the premises of a provider of port services or facilities licensed or exempted under the Maritime and Port Authority of Singapore Act (Cap.
 170A) or of the Civil Aviation Authority of Singapore.

 (2) In this section, “railway” has the same meaning as in the Railways Act (Cap.
 263).

+[Copyright 1988 Ed., s.
+140Q]

 ### Obstruction

 99\.
 Any person who —

-(a) refuses any authorised officer or senior authorised officer access to any vessel, aircraft, vehicle or place which the officer is entitled under this Part; or
+(a) refuses any authorised officer or senior authorised officer access to any vessel, aircraft, vehicle or place which the officer is entitled to under this Part; or

 (b) obstructs or hinders any authorised officer or senior authorised officer in the execution of any power conferred upon that officer by this Part,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $15,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Copyright 1988 Ed., s.
+140R]

 ### Immunity of Government, etc.